request-interop/interface/README.md

 ### Why is there a separate _RequestStructFactory_ ?

 Of the 16 researched projects, only 3 provide a separate factory class.
-The remainder provide eithe r a static factory method on the request object itself, or use only `new` for creating a request object.
+The remainder provide either a static factory method on the request object itself, or use only `new` for creating a request object.

-However, the Response-Interop request interface is presented as a struct, meaning it can have no methods, only property.
+However, the Response-Interop request interface is modeled as a struct, meaning it can have no methods, only properties.

-As such, even though the use of a factory class is decidedly the minority positions, Response-Interop opines that it is the more suitable choice.
+As such, even though the use of a factory class is decidedly the minority position, Response-Interop asserts that it is the more suitable choice here.

-Further, Response-Interop opines that a separate factory interface better separates the concerns of "creation" and "building" of the _RequestStruct_ from the superglobals and related environment elements.
+Further, Response-Interop opines that a separate factory interface better separates the concern of creating or building the _RequestStruct_ using the superglobals and related environment elements.

 * * *